emberlondon/emberlondon.github.io/speaker-guidelines.md

 - The title of your talk
 - A one-sentence abstract that answers the question:
   *what will I learn from this talk?*
+- Do you consent to your talk being recorded and published online?
+  (It's fine if not!
+It just helps knowing in advance).

 Email these to [talk@emberlondon.com](mailto:talk@emberlondon.com).